-where Actual EPS{i,q} is the actual value announced by the firm, Med. forecast{i,q} is the median analyst forecast of firm's EPS, $PRC{i,q-1}$ is the firm's price at the end of a previous fiscal quarter.
+where Actual $\text{EPS}{i,q}$ is the actual value announced by the firm, Med. forecast{i,q} is the median analyst forecast of firm's EPS, $PRC{i,q-1}$ is the firm's price at the end of a previous fiscal quarter.
 We use only the most recent forecasts by each analyst to calculate the median.

 We include firm size and market-to-book ratio to control for differences in risk that are not already captured by the excess return (Fama and French (1992, 1993)).
 We measure firm size as the natural logarithm of the market value of equity and the market-to-book ratio as the market value of equity divided by the book value of equity.
-Because our model predicts the M-shaped trading volume for a given level of ex-ante disagreement, we also include analyst forecast dispersion before the announcement as a control variable.
+We also include analyst forecast dispersion before the announcement to control for firm-level disagreement ex ante (Choi (2019)).
 We control for market-wide liquidity levels by including Pástor and Stambaugh (2003) liquidity factor.
 We include an indicator for a firm having a Big-4 auditor to control for the mean signal-precision uncertainty: we assume that ex-ante, firms with a Big-4 auditor firm are perceived by investors as having more precise earnings numbers.
 Finally, we include year fixed effects to control for potential correlation of earnings surprises with business cycles.
 To minimize the effect of outliers, we truncate the earnings surprise variable at the 5% level and all the other variables at the 1% level.
 As a result, we have a dataset of 87,944 firm-years from the first quarter of 1990 to the fourth quarter of 2019.
 The total number of firms in the sample is 4739.
 Table 1 describes how the sample size changed at each stage.